 All of this growth in cryptocurrencies has inspired widespread “mining” of these digital coins, which is basically accomplished by programming a computer to perform specific kinds of calculations.
 However, this is also happening on a massive scale in China and places where big industries can take advantage of a cold climate to allow their machines to run at maximum capacity.
 In short, if this is the first you’re hearing of “Bitcoin mining,” you’ve already missed that train.

 As all of this mining and speculation raises awareness of this new market, the risks of a bubble will naturally rise.
 This makes tangible safe havens like precious metals all the more important in one’s investment portfolio.
 Moreover, the growth of cryptocurrencies also invites regulation by the SEC (since “Initial Coin Offerings,” or ICOs, are now considered securities) or CFTC (in the event that these digital coins are someday categorized as “commodities”).
-Regulation is biggest threat to the broader Bitcoin craze—but is far from the only threat.
+Regulation is the biggest threat to the broader Bitcoin craze—but is far from the only threat.

-Of course, this quickly-changing environment opens certain security vulnerabilities.
+Of course, this quickly-changing environment invites certain security vulnerabilities.
 Ideally, blockchains will make secure and transparent financial transactions (among other applications) a convenient and universal standard.
 However, this is once the tech has been perfected, which is still a long way from coming to fruition.

 In the meantime, cybersecurity remains a huge concern.
 This is true not only for big businesses and banks, but also for individual citizens who must protect their assets from digital hacking.
 Therein lies the biggest problem with cryptocurrencies thus far: They are still susceptible to hacking.